- Shell 100%

 proxy-test |

-Test proxy connectivity |
+Test proxy connectivity interactively |

 proxy-update |

-Update system and renew certificates |
+Update system packages and renew certificates |

 proxy-backup |